-Day 4 - Inverness - Culloden Moor - Pitlochry - Dunkeld.
-At CULLODEN VISITOR CENTRE, hear the story of the crushing Hanoverian victory over Bonnie Prince Charlie's Scottish clans.
+Day 4 - Isle of Skye - Culloden Moor - Pitlochry - Dunkeld.
+Return to the mainland this morning and trace the shores of Loch Ness on your way to the CULLODEN VISITOR CENTRE, where you hear the story of the crushing Hanoverian victory over Bonnie Prince Charlie's Scottish clans.
 Then, a unique treat: admire a champion shepherd at Leault Farm as he manipulates his flock with up to eight border collies in a [LF] SHEEPDOG DISPLAY.
 Enjoy more spectacular Highland scenery as you drive through Cairngorms National Park and Glen Garry to the Victorian mountain resort of Pitlochry.
 This afternoon, visit a WHISKY DISTILLERY, where your guide explains the ancient art of converting barley, water, and yeast into a heart-warming liquor.
 (B,D)

 Day 5 - Dunkeld - St. Andrews - Edinburgh.
 Look forward to a special visit to SCONE PALACE, the stately home of the Earl and Countess of Mansfield.
-Join your guide on a private tour of the Murray family home and hear about the crowning of Scottish kings including Macbeth and Robert the Bruce, then enjoy [LF] COFFEE and SHORTBREAD.
+Join your guide on a private tour of the Murray family home and hear about the crowning of Scottish kings, including Macbeth and Robert the Bruce, then enjoy [LF] COFFEE and SHORTBREAD.
 Plenty of time later to explore the palace grounds.
 Continue on to St. Andrews, whose Royal and Ancient Golf Club, founded in 1754, has given us the rules of golfing.
-A fun inclusion is the opportunity to hit a few balls at the [LF] ST. ANDREWS GOLF PRACTICE CENTRE.
 Cross the mighty Forth Road Bridge to Edinburgh and tonight, don't miss our optional Scottish evening with Highland dancers, bagpipers, and the Ceremony of the Haggis.
 (B)

 Day 7 - Edinburgh.
 Your vacation ends with breakfast this morning.
 (B)